apache/infrastructure-website/content/pages/asf-pelican-local.md

 ## Use

 After you have done local edits on the source files for the website, you can test them locally by running the script again as above.

+When you are satisfied that your edits are correct, merge them into the online repository with a pull request.
+That will trigger an update to the staging or live locations, depending on how you have configured the .asf.yaml file.